 Dim yourName as String * 10

-yourName can holds no more than 10 Characters.
+yourName can hold no more than 10 Characters.

 2.4.3 Scope of Declaration

 Other than using the Dim keyword to declare the data, you can also use other keywords to declare the data.
-These keywords indicate the scope of declaration, they are private ,static and public,as f ollows:
+These keywords indicate the scope of the declaration, they are private ,static and public,as follows:

 Private VariableName as Datatype